ckeditor/ckeditor4-docs/guides/dev/installation/README.md

 Go ahead and play a bit more with the samples; try to add the same functionality to your own pages (you can always see the sample source for some hints).
 And when you are ready to dive a bit deeper into CKEditor, you can try the following:

-1. Check the [Configuration](#!/guide/dev_configuration) section to see how to adjust the editor to your needs.
+1. Check the [Setting Configuration](#!/guide/dev_configuration) article to see how to adjust the editor to your needs.
-2. Get familiar with [Advanced Content Filter](#!/guide/dev_acf).
+1. Get familiar with [Advanced Content Filter](#!/guide/dev_acf).
 This is a useful tool that adjusts the content inserted into CKEditor to the features that are enabled and filters out disallowed content.
-3. [Modify your toolbar](#!/guide/dev_toolbar) to only include the features that you need.
+1. [Modify your toolbar](#!/guide/dev_toolbar) to only include the features that you need.
 You can find the complete list of all toolbar buttons available in your build in the "Toolbar Configurations" sample.
+1. Learn about CKEditor features in the [Functionality Overview](#!/guide/dev_features) section.
-4. Browse the [Add-ons Repository](http://ckeditor.com/addons/plugins/all) for some additional plugins or skins.
+1. Browse the [Add-ons Repository](http://ckeditor.com/addons/plugins/all) for some additional plugins or skins.
-5. Use [CKBuilder](http://ckeditor.com/builder) to create your custom CKEditor build.
+1. Use [CKBuilder](http://ckeditor.com/builder) to create your custom CKEditor build.
-6. Browse the [Developer's Guide](#!/guide) for some further ideas on what to do with CKEditor and [join the community](http://ckeditor.com/forums) to discuss all things CKEditor with fellow developers!
+1. Browse the [Developer's Guide](#!/guide) for some further ideas on what to do with CKEditor and [join the community](http://ckeditor.com/forums) to discuss all things CKEditor with fellow developers!